Chapter 1 - General physical examination

 Meningitis can inflame the meninges and nerve roots at all spinal levels.
 Therefore straight leg-raising is often positive with meningitis.
 In fact, there may be involuntary flexion of the knees during attempted straight leg-raise (Kernig sign).

 Acute or chronic arthritis of the hip, on occasion, causes referred pain in the knee and, less commonly, in the foot.
 Straight leg-raising may irritate a damaged hip joint and may give a misleading impression of sciatic root irritation.
 However, hip joint pathology is easily detected by rotating the femur on the hip while the knee and hip are flexed.
-This flexion of the knee puts slack on the sciatic and femoral nerves and should not put significant stretch on the sciatic nerve roots (Fig. 1-6).
+This flexion of the knee puts slack on the sciatic and femoral nerves and should not put significant stretch on the sciatic nerve roots (Figure 1-6).
 Pain and limitations of motion in internal and external rotation of the flexed hip (Patrick maneuver) suggests hip disease, and appropriate x-rays can confirm this suspicion.

 Back pain is a common, nearly ubiquitous symptom.
 Pathologic processes (degenerative, neoplastic, or inflammatory) in or near the spinal column frequently give rise to local muscle spasm and pain.
 This may lead to postural abnormality and/or palpable firmness and tenderness of muscles.
-When the paraspinal muscles contract unilaterally, they bow the spine laterally; the concave side of the bow appears on the side of increased muscle tension (Fig. 1-7B).
+When the paraspinal muscles contract unilaterally, they bow the spine laterally; the concave side of the bow appears on the side of increased muscle tension (Figure 1-7B).
 This lateral bowing is called scoliosis and can be observed most easily when the patient is erect.
 Observation is further facilitated by making a mark with a pen on the palpable top of the dorsal spinous processes of the vertebrae.
 The only exception to the rule of contralateral bowing occurs at the lumbosacral junction where the paraspinal muscles are broadly attached to the sacrum and the ilium.
-The bowing occurs toward the side of the spasm in this instance (Fig. 1-7A).
+The bowing occurs toward the side of the spasm in this instance (Figure 1-7A).

 Many neurologic conditions result in abnormal muscle tone.
 When these begin early in life there may be associated skeletal abnormalities, including severe scoliosis.
 Although many scolioses are "idiopathic," probably related to problems of skeletal maturation, severe scoliosis, particularly when accompanied by other signs such as pes cavus (high arched feet) should prompt some neurologic examination.
 Progressive scoliosis, even when it does not result from neurologic abnormality, can cause neurologic dysfunction if not arrested.